Enabling GDPR compliance

 GDPR Art.
 12 requires transparency about how PII is collected and processed.
 Our architecture services set the principles to build on the superior security of a CIAM platform to protect PII.
 We diagnose your IT landscape to reduce the proliferation of PII and to control when, how, why and what data is copied to other systems.
 As such, they offer the opportunity to weed out sensitive data from your web servers and back-end systems.

 Secondly, we ensure the user profile maintains metadata, such as the source, the cause, the version and the timestamp, for crucial elements.

 GDPR Art.
 4§11 and 6§1 forbids the processing of PII without consent.
 This means that collecting behaviour-related data and connecting it to an anonymous user (for example the IP address) is no longer allowed.

 GDPR Art.
 15§1 requires that users must be able to view the data that is collected about them.
 Our widget makes this scalable and effortless thanks to the self-service ‘my account’ panels.

 user’s right to be forgotten

 GDPR Art.
 17§1 requires that users can ask to be forgotten.
-When the user asks to be forgotten, our widget erases all PII in the account.
-However, it keeps certain data for you to remember who must be forgotten.
-Additionally, it keeps all legal indicators for you to handle potential claims.
-The miaa PushConnector plug-in ensures that the forget-me instruction is pushed to the back-end systems.
+When the user asks to be forgotten, our miaa Self-service App erases all PII in the account.
+It does maintain a record of certain data to remember who must be forgotten and to be able to investigate potential privacy complaints.
+The miaa PushConnector plug-in can additionally ensure that the forget-me instruction is pushed to back-end systems.

 user’s right to object

 GDPR Art.
 21 requires that users can ask that their PII is not used for profiling.
-Our widget offers the option to withdraw a consent and the miaa PushConnector plug-in pushes such withdrawal to the back-end systems.
+Our miaa Self-service App offers the option to withdraw a consent and the miaa PushConnector plug-in pushes such withdrawal to the back-end systems.